Stabilization of linear Port-Hamiltonian Descriptor Systems via Output Feedback: Regularization and stabilization via proportional output feedback

 and hence by Lemma \ref{lemma-S1} we have that $\mat{cc} \tilde J_{22}-\tilde R_{22} & \tilde J_{23} \\ -\tilde J_{23}^H & \tilde J_{33} \rix$ is nonsingular.
 Therefore, the pair $(E, J-(R+BF_HB ^H))$ is regular and of index at most one. \eproof

-After the characterization of the existence of output feedbacks that make the pHDAE system regular and of index at most one as well as asymptotically stable an important question is to use the feedbacks in such a way that the resulting closed loo system is robustly regular, of index at most one and asymptotically stable.
+After the characterization of the existence of output feedbacks that make the pHDAE system regular and of index at most one as well as asymptotically stable an important question is to use the feedbacks in such a way that the resulting closed loop system is robustly regular, of index at most one and asymptotically stable.
 In order to do this one needs efficiently computable characterizations what the distance to the nearest non-regular pHDAE, higher index pHDAE are \cite{GilMS18,GugM22,MehMW21}, respectively the distance to instability \cite{AliMM20,GilS17,GilMS18} are.
 Furthermore, it is necessary to analyze how the pHDAE structure can be exploited, and how to compute robust pHDAE representations, see \cite{BanMNV20,MehV20}.
-This topic is currently under investigation.